AktechLabs/cirun-docs/docs/cloud/openstack.md

 # OpenStack

+If you're using OpenStack as a cloud provider for Cirun, this is how you would give Cirun access to your OpenStack, for it to be able to create runners.

 For authentication in OpenStack first, we need to build OpenStack.

 (Skip this step if you already have an OpenStack installation up and running.)